ERIC VAN BAARS

 designated student interpreters who are modestly efficient.

-The Theatre campus is a 45 minute commute ( by shuttle bus) from the
+The Theatre campus is a 45-minute commute (by shuttle bus) from the

-main campus and is a state of the art facility in the Cultural Center
+main campus and is a state-of-the-art facility in the Cultural Center

 (Big Bucks $$$) section of the city.